Alberto Gallo is a fund manager.

 His track record includes foreseeing the financial crisis of 2008 as well as the European crisis of 2010, the subsequent central bank driven recovery, and the following rise in inequality and global populism.

-Alberto is active in the financial policy debate as an advisor to central banks and regulators on macro financial stability and as a frequent contributor to the Financial Times, the Wall Street Journal, the World Economic Forum, and a Bloomberg View columnist.
+He serves as an advisor to central banks and regulators on macro financial stability and as a frequent contributor to the Financial Times, the Wall Street Journal, the World Economic Forum, and a Bloomberg View columnist.
 He is also a guest faculty at his alma mater, Bocconi University.